We are called to proclaim the gospel with our finances. Our attitude to money is key to our discipleship.

 Where giving goes

 The money the church receives goes towards the whole range of our ministry activities.
-For instance: it provides materials for the children’s and youth work, it pays the salaries of the staff, it keeps the lights on (and much more!) in the church building, it helps support church members in difficult situations.
+For instance: it provides materials for the children’s and youth work, it pays the salaries of the office and ministry team, it keeps the lights on (and much more!) in the church building, it helps support church members in difficult situations.
 We also support a number of church members in mission and organisations in Southampton which provide for people in need.
 You can contact the church treasurer if you’d like to find out more about where money given is spent.

 How to give